nhv96/data-structures/README.md

 # go-trie

-A trie tree or prefix tree implementation using Go
+A trie tree or prefix tree implementation using Go.

+Current implementation only support string value and variable-length string as key.